Safe Harbor Minnesota

-- Excluding sexually exploited youth under 18 from the definition of delinquent child.
-This will resolve the conflict that defines in law a sexually exploited youth as both a victim and delinquent.
-If youth engage in conduct that relates to being hired, offering to be hired or agreeing to be hired by another individual to engage in sexual conduct, they will no longer be charged with a crime for this act.
+- Excluded sexually exploited youth under 18 from the definition of delinquent child.
+This resolves the conflict that defines in law a sexually exploited youth as both a victim and delinquent.
+If youth engage in conduct that relates to being hired, offering to be hired or agreeing to be hired by another individual to engage in sexual conduct, they cannot be charged with a crime for this act.

-- Implementing state service model called No Wrong Door – making available resources and services for sexually exploited youth including regional navigators, housing and shelter, comprehensive services, and training and protocol development.
+- State began implementing service model called No Wrong Door – making available resources and services for sexually exploited youth including regional navigators, housing and shelter, comprehensive services, and training and protocol development.

 No Wrong Door

 No Wrong Door is a comprehensive, multidisciplinary, and multi-state agency approach.
-It will ensure communities across Minnesota have the knowledge, skills and resources to effectively identify sexually exploited and at-risk youth.
-These youth will be provided victim-centered trauma-informed services and safe housing.
+It ensures communities across Minnesota have the knowledge, skills and resources to effectively identify sexually exploited and at-risk youth.
+Youth are provided with victim-centered trauma-informed services and safe housing.
 To learn more about the network being implemented in Minnesota to support victims, see Regional Navigators, Housing, and Protocol Development and Training.